koenkoen1/minorproject/PROCESS.md

 # Day 16
 I have chosen to make districts in a selected municipality more opaque than other districts instead of making their borders blue.
 The background of the site is now blueish

+# Day 17
+I have chosen the unlicense license.